luculli/LIGO/03 - BH Merger Simulation/README.md

-# Dockerfile for BH Merger Simulation - v0.3
+# BHs Merging Simulation - v0.3
 A simple simulator of the merging of BH is implemented in Python.
 The main idea is that the initial spatial distribution of BH and a limited range effect of their interaction could be sufficient to establish the characteristics of the final BHDF (i.e. mass gaps, mass density funciton, etc).
 The merging would essentially be a topological effect in that case.